eki-177/abyme/README.md

 abyme is a modern take on handling dynamic nested forms in Rails 6+ using StimulusJS.

+## Disclaimer
+This project is still a work in progress and subject to change.
+We encourage not to use it in production code just yet.

+Any enhancement proposition or bug report welcome !

+General remarks :
+* A demo app will soon be online.
+* For now, the gem is tested through our demo app.
+Specific autonomous tests will be transfered/written in the following days.
+* Help is very much wanted on the Events part of the gem (see bottom of this documentation)

 ## Installation

 Add this line to your application's Gemfile: